 Questions and Answers

-My son's S3 battery won't charge, suspect it is charging port issue?
+My son's S3 battery won't charge.
+I suspect it is charging port issue?

-Has not been charging for few days and when I turn it on today, the battery life was 4%, plugged in the wall charger and looks like there was a charge sign for like 10 sec, .. now battery is completely dead and phone won't turn on even when charger is plugged in. the port don't seem to be loose
+Has not been charging for few days and when I turned it on today, the battery life was 4%, plugged in the wall charger and looks like there was a charge sign for like 10 sec.
+Now battery is completely dead and phone won't turn on, even though the charger is plugged in. the port don't seem to be loose

 Am I missing something?
 Battery is eb-l1g6lla 2100mah.
 I have tried: Just plugging it in all night.
 I think it was caused by: I do not know how to start up a new battery!

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.

 If you have problems with any of the steps in this article, please post in the comments section below.